Group Correspondence Course Information

 To register for these courses, fill out the GCC Registration Form and return it to the GLR GCC Coordinator, Terry Butz, at the address provided.
 Be sure to include your check payable to Great Lakes Region EGA to cover the the cost of the text plus the handling fee.

 If you have any questions, contact Terry.

 The course fee includes the instruction materials and postage with delivery confirmation.
 Students are responsible for purchasing their own project supplies.
 Supply sources are provided with each course.
 Classes that have too few enrollees may be dropped.
-Students will receive their course materials in late January or early February 2021.
+Students will receive their course materials by early February 2024.

 About GCC Classes

 Each year, EGA offers a variety of Group Correspondence Course (GCC) classes.
 These classes allow a group of stitchers to work on a project together, and have their completed work evaluated by the teacher.
 A complete list of the courses offered (with pictures!) can be found at the EGA Website.

 Sometimes, local Chapters choose a GCC class and appoint a coordinator who acts as a liaison between the students and the teacher.
 The coordinator orders booklets, sends completed projects to the teacher for evaluation, and returns the projects and evaluations to the students.
 Students are responsible for their course fees (which are often waived for the Coordinator), and must purchase their own materials and supplies to complete the project.